Trump administration delays listing bumblebee as endangered

 The rusty patched bumblebee has disappeared from about 90 per cent of its range in the past 20 years.
 Scientists say disease, pesticide exposure, habitat loss and climate change are among possible causes.
 It’s among a number of bee species that have suffered steep population declines — along with monarch butterflies, another key pollinator.

-The American Farm Bureau Federation opposed listing the bumblebee as endangered, saying it could lead to costly limits on land or chemical use.
+The American Farm Bureau Federation opposed listing the bumblebee as endangered, saying it could lead to costly limits on land or chemical use and that private partnerships could more effectively preserve bee habitat.

+“We’re excited that the administration is taking a second look,” said Ryan Yates, the group’s director of congressional relations.Report Typo/Error